ComputationalBiomedicineGroup/NovumRNA/README.md

 However, ```input_fastq``` the config file is already set to:
 "${params.input_ref}/samplesheet_CRC_fastq_sub.csv"

 This points to the testing data present in the resource bundle.
 As a first run, we recommend using the testing data, so maybe keep this unchanged for the first run and then set it to your own samplesheet for further runs.
-The testing data consists of downsampled, colorectal cancer organoid derived RNA-seq data.
+The testing data consists of downsampled RNA-seq data from a melanoma cell line (SRR17424048).

 One more thing, depending on which scheduler you use, you need to define your scheduler parameters.
 This is done in so-called ```profiles```.
 Profiles are defined in the ```novumRNA.config``` file at the end.
 One is called singularity, you should leave this unchanged and always specify it for your runs (see Your first NovumRNA run).
 The profile called my_profile defines how nextflow will submit the jobs, this depends on what scheduler you use.
 Modify these parameters: executor = 'slurm/sge/other' and clusterOptions = {#!/bin/bash … } or use/modify the already built profiles defined for SGE and SLURM schedulers.